nasa/earthdata-search/README.md

 ###### Secrets

-For local development Earthata Search uses a json configuration file to store secure files, an example is provided and should be copied and completed before attempting to go any further.
+For local development Earthdata Search uses a json configuration file to store secure files, an example is provided and should be copied and completed before attempting to go any further.

 	cp secret.config.json.example secret.config.json

-In order to operate against a local databse this file will need `dbUsername` and `dbPassword` values set (you may need to update `dbHost`, `dbName` or `dbPort` in `static.config.json` if you have custom configuration locally)
+In order to operate against a local database this file will need `dbUsername` and `dbPassword` values set (you may need to update `dbHost`, `dbName` or `dbPort` in `static.config.json` if you have custom configuration locally)

 ###### Public (Non Secure)
-Non secure values are stored in `static.config.json`.
+Non-secure values are stored in `static.config.json`.
 It's best to keep these values as they are set and use the values in your local environment to prevent conflicts amongst developers.

 ##### Database Migration